Blacklisted (Neko Case album)

 Blacklisted is the third studio album by American musician Neko Case, released on August 20, 2002.

-Blacklisted marked a departure from the alternative country sounds of Case's first two solo albums(?).
+Blacklisted marked a departure from the alternative country sounds of Case's first two solo albums.
 Guest musicians on the album include Howe Gelb, Kelly Hogan, Mary Margaret O'Hara, Joey Burns, John Convertino, and Dallas Good.

 As of 2009, sales in the United States have exceeded 113,000 copies, according to Nielsen SoundScan.

+Music

+Nick A. Zaino III of Paste Magazine assessed the style present on Blacklisted: "[Case's] persona and her music remained dark, mysterious, and a little distant with her voice wrapped in reverb as if she were calling out from a vast, empty space.
+If Tom Waits is the drunken dreamer caught in the gutter, Case is the woman who put him there.
+And unlike some of her contemporaries, she never gave up on twang as she developed her own voice."

 Critical reception

 Upon original release, Blacklisted was met with critical applause, with particular praise towards Case's vocals.
 AllMusic's Mark Deming wrote that it contained "some of her finest and most insightful performances to date", as well as noting her progressions as a lyricist and composer.
 Eric Carr for Pitchfork echoed this, dubbing her vocals "dense with emotional heft and more richly expressive" than her previous work in power pop collective The New Pornographers.
 Carr also applauded the backing musicians, calling their contributions "roundly excellent and evocative".